preservim/vim-indent-guides/README.markdown

 ## Features:
 * Can detect both tab and space indent styles.
-* Automatically inspects your colorscheme and picks appropriate colors.
+* Automatically inspects your colorscheme and picks appropriate colors (gvim only).
 * Will highlight indent levels with alternating colors.
-* Supports both gvim and terminal vim.
+* Full support for gvim and basic support for terminal vim.

 ## Requirements
 * vim 7.2+